norcross/minimum-viable-sharing-meta/readme.txt

 * introducted the `minshare_meta_use_default_tags` filter to use default values when tags for singular content has not been entered.
 The default is `false`.
 * added the `MINSHARE_META_POSTKEY` and `MINSHARE_META_OPTIONKEY` constants to use in the entire plugin.

+= 0.0.3 - 2018/01/02 =
+* added metadata conversion for Yoast SEO and All In One SEO Pack.

 == Upgrade Notice ==